 In your opinion, what value does diversity – of all types – bring to Elsmere?

 LS: Diversity creates a culture of belonging at Elsmere.
 The feeling of belonging helps us recognize that we don’t have to try to conform.
-That our identity is valued by the group and we are part of culture that allows us to fulfill our roles/responsibilities but also contribute to our own self-worth.
+The group values our identity, and we are part of a culture that allows us to fulfill our roles/responsibilities and contribute to our self-worth.
 In that space, we feel valued and can share values within the community to further company well-being as a whole.